robertosillitti/Deep-learning-project/README.md

 - A Jupyter notebook with all the code needed to preprocess the data, define, train, and evaluate the models, and generate plots.
 It also includes comments and interpretations of the results.

-- A PDF presentation summarizing the project, with key visualizations, plots, and a detailed discussion of the main findings.
+- A PDF presentation summarizing the project, with key visualizations, plots, and a discussion of the main findings.

 - A README file providing an overview of the project structure, goals, and methodology.